Last Updated on April 21, 2023

 Three rare Labradoodle colors also exist.
 Recessive genes cause these colors, which means that even if the parents of a dog are one of these rare colors, the puppies won’t necessarily follow suit.

-Is it okay to get a rare-colored Labradoodle?
+Is it okay to get a rare color of this breed?

 Unfortunately, some unreputable breeders advertise their puppies as rare colored dogs only to discover otherwise when the dog is shipped to you, so be sure to do your research thoroughly.

 Also, some breeders will mate rare-colored siblings to get more puppies of these unique colors.
 This inbreeding is dangerous as it can lead to many health problems.

 Phantom Labradoodles have a distinct pattern on their coat.
 Phantom refers not to the actual color of the dog as these puppies can be any color, but they need to have distinct phantom markings.

 These include patches of a second color above the eyes, on their chin, to the side of their muzzle, and on the chest.
 The most common color variant is a black and gold Phantom Labradoodle.

 Unlike the Phantom Labradoodle, which must follow a strict set of markings, the Abstract Labradoodle has no pattern at all.
 These dogs are simply an abstract mix of any of the above-mentioned Labradoodle colors.